 “And then the day came, when the risk to remain tight in a bud was more painful than the risk it took to blossom.” ~Anais Nin

-Life and relationships are full of twists and turns, roadblocks and obstacles can obstruct our view, we can get lost, and even get into accidents.
-Sometimes we can think that we’re in control, but we keep making the wrong turn.
-When this happens, I like to explore what part of you is in the driver’s seat, and how to get the wise part that knows the way forward in front of the wheel.
+Life and relationships are full of twists and turns.
+Roadblocks and obstacles can obstruct our view, we can get lost, and even get into accidents.
+Sometimes we feel in control, but we keep making the wrong turn.
+When this happens, I like to explore what part of you is in the driver’s seat, and how to get the wise part of you back in front of the wheel.

-I help people struggling with anxiety, self-esteem, and relationships to let go of self-doubt, identify their underlying needs, develop wisdom and self-compassion, and embody their true self so that they can live life and show up in relationships with more peace, confidence, and clarity.
+I help people struggling with anxiety, self-esteem, and relationship challenges to let go of self-doubt, identify their underlying needs, develop wisdom and self-compassion, and embody their true self so that they can live life and show up in relationships with more peace, confidence, and clarity.

-I approach healing holistically from a mind, body, soul perspective with deep compassion and a supportive presence.
-Personal growth isn’t easy, and wholeness invites us to meet all parts of ourselves, including the parts we may want to shy away from.
-Breaking patterns means not only talking about them, but also doing things differently.
+I approach therapy holistically from a mind, body, soul perspective with deep compassion and a supportive presence.
+Personal growth isn’t easy.
+Healing invites us to meet all the parts of ourselves which can feel uncomfortable.
+You are worthy of the wholeness and joy on the other side of it.
 I’m here as a support and guide as we navigate that process together.

 Elana Morgulis, MFT, E-RYT

 Therapist Oakland – Individual and couples counseling in Oakland